Estrogens (Esterified) and Methyltestosterone

 • Thyroid replacement therapy: Estrogens may increase thyroid-binding globulin (TBG) levels leading to increased circulating total thyroid hormone levels.
 Women on thyroid replacement therapy may require higher doses of thyroid hormone while receiving estrogens.

-• Surgical patients: Whenever possible, should be discontinued at least 4-6 weeks prior to elective surgery associated with an increased risk of thromboembolism or during periods of prolonged immobilization.
+• Surgical patients: Whenever possible, should be discontinued at least 4 to 6 weeks prior to elective surgery associated with an increased risk of thromboembolism or during periods of prolonged immobilization.

 Dosage form specific issues:

-• Appropriate use: Products containing estrogens (esterified) and methyltestosterone have not received pre-market approval by the FDA.
-Information in this monograph has been expanded beyond the available prescribing information
+• Appropriate use: Many warnings are based on data from the Women’s Health Initiative (WHI) studies that evaluated oral estrogen/progestin combinations (CE with or without MPA).
+Information related to use of estrogen/androgen combinations (esterified estrogens with methyltestosterone) from the WHI study is significantly less (Kabat 2014).
+In addition, products containing estrogens (esterified) and methyltestosterone have not received pre-market approval by the FDA.
+Information in this monograph has been expanded beyond the available prescribing information.

-• Risks vs benefits: [U.S. Boxed Warning]: Estrogens with or without progestin should be used for the shortest duration possible at the lowest effective dose consistent with treatment goals.
-Before prescribing estrogen therapy to postmenopausal women, the risks and benefits must be weighed for each patient.
-Women should be informed of these risks and benefits, as well as possible effects of progestin when added to estrogen therapy.
+• Risks vs benefits: When used for the relief of menopausal symptoms, the benefit-risk of hormone therapy is most favorable if started in patients who have no contraindications to therapy, are <60 years of age, within 10 years of menopause onset, have a favorable lipid profile, and do not have the factor V Leiden genotype or metabolic syndrome.
+Risk factors for cardiovascular disease should also be considered when evaluating therapy and route of administration (AACE/ACE [Cobin 2017]; NAMS 2017).
+[US Boxed Warning]: Estrogens with or without progestin should be used for the shortest duration possible at the lowest effective dose consistent with treatment goals.
 Patients should be reevaluated as clinically appropriate to determine if treatment is still necessary.
 Available data related to treatment risks are from Women’s Health Initiative (WHI) studies, which evaluated oral CE 0.625 mg with or without MPA 2.5 mg relative to placebo in postmenopausal women.
 Other combinations and dosage forms of estrogens and progestins were not studied.
 Outcomes reported from clinical trials using CE with or without MPA should be assumed to be similar for other doses and other dosage forms of estrogens and progestins until comparable data becomes available.

 Pregnancy Risk Factor